 Ever since I can remember, I’ve been fascinated by bells.
 You can find them a lot in my symphonic and lyrical pieces (for example at the end of Château des Carpathes), but they also appear a lot in my chamber music with piano (my Trio is presented as a suite of variations on Sonnerie de Sainte-Geneviève du Mont de Paris by Marin Marais, one of the most beautiful carillons ever written).

-When I was on the jury for the Concours International d’Orléans 2014 last March, I couldn’t walk past the cathedral without thinking of the four-note carillon on which Christophe Moyreau (titular of the great organs in the middle of the 18th century) wrote his Cloches d’Orléans.
+Last March, when I was a member of the jury of the 2014 International piano competition of Orléans, I couldn’t walk past the cathedral without thinking of the four-note carillon on which Christophe Moyreau (titular of the great organs in the middle of the 18th century) wrote his Cloches d’Orléans.

-Born in 1948 in Rome, Philippe Hersant studied at the Paris Conservatoire Supérieur, in particular in André Jolivet’s composition class.
-First between 1970 and 1972, and then between 1978 and 1980 he was, respictively, a Casa Velasquez and a Villa Medici grant holder.
+Born in 1948 in Rome, Philippe Hersant studied at the Conservatoire National Supérieur de Musique de Paris, in particular in André Jolivet’s composition class.
+First, between 1970 and 1972, and then between 1978 and 1980 he was, respectively, a Casa Velasquez and a Villa Medici grant holder.

 Refusing to make compromises with history, Philippe Hersant has forged a language that continues the tradition of all Western music.
 And though he never sought to create a popular composition technique, he was one of the first of his generation to return to a tonal and modal musical space.
 However, he has banished all neo-classical inclinations from his work.